joulay/WhatDoYouMeme-client/README.md

 # WHAT DO YOU MEME

 <a href="#">What Do You Meme</a> utilizes space repetition, a learning technique that utilizes increasing intervals of time between subsequent review of previously learned material in order to exploit the psychological spacing effect.
-Enjoy learning the name of some dank memes!
+Enjoy learning the name of some of your favorite memes!

 ### Technologies:
 - Javascript